MONO NO AWARE is a 501c3 cinema-arts non-profit organization working to promote connectivity through the cinematic experience

 + Akiko Maruyama

 Akiko Maruyama is a filmmaker and educator who uses 8mm film, 16mm film, handmade film, stop-motion animation and HD video.
 Inspired by Jack Smith, Tony Oursler, and George Kuchar, her works are fictional/non-fictional portraits using experimental techniques.
 Originally from Fukuoka, Japan she holds a BFA in Film/Video from Massachusetts College of Art and Design.
 She is currently working at Museum of the Moving Image and as an assist to experimental filmmakers such as Ericka Beckman.

 + Jorge Mazzini

 Jorge Mazzini is a photographer, cinematographer and filmmaker exploring in experimental documentary and narrative imagery working primarily on Super 8mm and 16mm film.
 He studied cinematography and filmmaking in Buenos Aires, Argentina.
 During his stay in Buenos Aires, he filmed various short films and collaborated with other filmmakers in different projects.
-Currently he works in New York City as an artist assistant to sculptor David Altmejd and also works as a freelance videographer and photographer.
+Currently he works in New York City as an artist assistant to sculptor David Altmejd and also works as a producer, videographer and photographer.